clusterinthecloud/docs/source/running.rst

    This means that the auto-shutdown will not work as well for those shapes and **you will be charged**.
    Development is ongoing to avoid this.

+The rate at which Slurm shuts down is managed in ``/mnt/shared/apps/slurm/slurm.conf`` by the ``SuspendTime`` parameter.
+See the `slurm.conf <https://slurm.schedmd.com/slurm.conf.html>`_ documentation for more details.

 Cluster shell
 -------------